+Yes.
 AWS CloudFormation does not get in the way; you retain full control of all elements of your infrastructure.
-You can continue using all your existing AWS and 3rd party tools to manage your AWS resources.
+You can continue using all your existing AWS and third-party tools to manage your AWS resources.

 AWS CloudFormation templates are JSON formatted text files that are comprised of five types of elements: